backtrace-labs/umash/README.md

 UMASH: a fast almost universal 64-bit string hash
 =================================================

+STATUS: the hash and fingerprint algorithms are finalized, and so is the mapping from `umash_params_derive` inputs to UMASH parameters.
+However, the ABI is not finalized; in particular, passing random bytes to `umash_params_prepare` may still result in different parameters.

 UMASH is a string hash function with throughput (22 GB/s on a 2.5 GHz Xeon 8175M) and latency (9-20 ns for input sizes up to 64 bytes on the same machine) comparable to that of performance-optimised hashes